A little bit about me...

-I have a bit of a different journey to becoming an interior designer and home stager than most.
+I have a bit of a different journey to becoming a designer and home stager than most.
 It started off with becoming a mother at the age of 16.
 I could have faltered and allowed my circumstance at that age to define my destiny, however that just isn’t me.
 So, who am I?
 How might I be the right person to hire to carry out your project, assist in designing your dream home or stage the home you are selling?
 Read on…

 Becoming a mother at such a young age immediately sparked a determination and persistent drive for success that has allowed me to shock even myself with what I can accomplish.
 I live without any regrets as it has made me the person I am today.

 My love for decorating started the moment I could push furniture around in my room.
 My artistic ability and eye for balance, shapes and colours and need for change has always enabled me to see the potential in any space.
 When I ‘grew up’ I wanted to be an interior designer and have always found education in every interior I have had the chance to take in, I find inspiration through travel, hotels, model homes or even on television.
 Most people can enjoy the drama of a reality tv show, yet I am the one watching to see the décor of every room they are placed in.
 I have absorbed it all, in every form and continue to do so daily… I love it!

 Passion and a love for something isn’t always enough to follow a dream and make it happen.
 Sometimes the timing just isn’t quite right.
 When I told someone that I wanted to pursue a career in interior design, I specifically recall this as a comment, “That’s great, BUT it’s all about who you know”.
 In an instant, my shy and intimidated self thought well then what else can I do?